 As a side note, that’s one of the tricks I always do when I’m not feeling particularly inspired.
 Start working on the part that I have the most confidence in, and by the time I’m finished with that, ideas for the rest of the space seem easier to come by.

-Anyhow, back to the table…I didn’t show much of it during the home tour because I thought I would go through my process for putting my fall table decor together.
+Anyhow, back to the table…I didn’t show much of it during the home tour because I thought I would go through my process for putting my copper fall table decor together.

-The First Try (Fail!)
+The First Copper Fall Table (Fail!)

 And my table definitely started out that way.
 I was originally thinking of doing a black, white and copper tablescape to go with my DIY pumpkins.